mlswg/mls-protocol/draft-ietf-mls-protocol.md

 This framing provides encryption to ensure confidentiality within the group, as well as signing to authenticate the sender.

-The main structure is MessageContent, which contains the content of the message.
-This structure is authenticated using MLSMessageAuth (see {{content-authentication}}).
-The two structures are combined in AuthenticatedContent, which can then be encoded/decoded from/to MLSPlaintext or MLSCiphertext, which are then included in the MLSMessage structure.
+In most of the protocol, messages are handled in the form of AuthenticatedContent objects.
+These structures contain the content of the message itself as well as information to authenticate the sender (see
+{{content-authentication}}).
+The additional protections required to transmit these messages over an untrusted channel (group membership authentication or AEAD encryption) are added by encoding the AuthenticatedContent as an MLSPlaintext or MLSCiphertext message, which can then be sent as an MLSMessage.
+Likewise, these protections are enforced (via membership verification or AEAD decryption) when decoding an MLSPlaintext or MLSCiphertext into an AuthenticatedContent object.

 MLSCiphertext represents a signed and encrypted message, with protections for both the content of the message and related